MicrosoftDocs/win32/desktop-src/Msi/merge-configurableitems.md

-﻿---
+---
-Description: 'The read-only ConfigurableItems property of the Merge object returns a collection ConfigurableItem objects, each of which represents a single row from the ModuleConfiguration table.' ms.assetid: '4d1a64f7-fbd0-4358-8911-112e43f1be4a'
+Description: The read-only ConfigurableItems property of the Merge object returns a collection ConfigurableItem objects, each of which represents a single row from the ModuleConfiguration table. ms.assetid: 4d1a64f7-fbd0-4358-8911-112e43f1be4a
-title: 'Merge.ConfigurableItems property'
+title: Merge.ConfigurableItems property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Merge.ConfigurableItems property